 The scream ran its shockwaves through our entire house.
 Dad rushed into the room where my little brother and I had been playing to find Jared in tears, clutching his skull, me looking caught, and a very suspicious ping pong paddle wallowing in two pieces on the floor.
 “Kassie, what happened?”
 Dad demanded.
 “Well,” my little five-year-old self answered, “I accidentally broke the ping pong paddle over his head.”
 (Don’t worry.
 He’s fine now.)

 Life is full of “accidents,” but friend, you’re not one of them.
 God made you on purpose, with purpose, for a purpose.
 As we begin the process of wrapping up our month of discovery, it’s a good time to remember that this isn’t just a pointless exercise in data gathering—it’s equipping for a big work with our name on it.
-Let’s bring the big pieces together and watch them crystallize into a practical, inspiring picture you can tuck into your pocket and take with you as you launch into whatever God has for you next.
+Let’s bring the major pieces together and watch them crystallize into a practical, inspiring picture you can tuck into your pocket and take with you as you launch into whatever God has for you next.
 What are we talking about?
 Your own purpose statement.

 “I define kingdom purpose as your specific contribution to the body of Christ, within your generation, that causes you to totally depend on God and authentically display His love toward others.”